YouTube Music vs Spotify: Why I’m Sticking With YouTube

 YouTube Premium, which includes YouTube Music + ad-free YouTube, costs $13.99 per month, making it the best deal if you already use YouTube often.

-Collaborative playlists: Spotify lets you create and edit playlists with friends.
+Collaborative playlists: Create and edit playlists with friends

 Playlists and Music Discovery: YouTube Music Has More Variety